Answered By: Vicki Sciuk

 PURLs allow you to provide an item to your students, such as a full-text article located within a database, by copying the Permalink and posting it in Canvas.
 This specific link to the article will work reliably and will work off campus.
 Students can also use it at the end of their citations to make sure they can go back to the full article, and so their instructors can see where they got the material in their papers from.

-EXAMPLE: â€‹Find a PURL in ProQuest
+EXAMPLE: â€‹Find a PURL/Permanent Link in ProQuest

 Related FAQs